Niklas-Mezynski/fontys-intelligent-traffic-control-g12-scn/documentation/video_script.md

 In order to control the crossing we've implemented different crossing modes which all have a different crossing logic.
 The crossing mode can control either the main traffic light or more.
 Crossing modes can be changed during runtime.

 (Showcase simple crossing mode, showcase dutch/german and how they can be changed within runtime)

+[outro]

+THANK YOU FOR WATCHING DONT FORGET TO LIKE SUBSCRIBE AND HIT THAT BELL ICON SO YOU WILL GET NOTIFIED EVERY TIME WE UPLOAD A VIDEO!!!!!!!!!!!!!